VAlgoLang/valgolang.github.io/source/quickstart.rst

 The quickest way to get started with VAlgoLang is to head over to the **web interface** at `https://valgolang.netlify.app/ <https://valgolang.netlify.app/>`_.
 Take a look at the examples pane on the left hand side to get an idea of what you can do with the language and just get stuck in!

 Alternatively, if you'd prefer to work locally, follow `these instructions <https://github.com/ManimDSL/ManimDSLCompiler#installation>`_ to install the required dependencies on your machine.
+The file extension for VAlgoLang files is ``.val`` .

 The next steps are to: